git-sou/FEN_descriptor_chess/README.md

 It is composed of 3 convolution layers and one neural network layer.
 I added a batch normalisations to make the training faster and more stable.
 I added also drop out to prevent overfitting.

+In the following picture, you can see the results: the test accuracy is around 99 % which is excellent.

 <p align="center">
 <img width="374" alt="image" src="https://user-images.githubusercontent.com/83417933/137121902-902caefb-c955-440f-aa89-1b4c4315c427.png">
 </p>